streepje8/GeminiLiveForUnity/README.md

 ---

 ## 📄 License

-This project is licensed under the BSL license — see the LICENSE.md file for more details.
+**This project is licensed under the BSL license — see the LICENSE.md file for more details.  ** In short: For personal use you can use it for free, for Commercial use ask me first.
+When in doubt, ask.
-TLDR: Personal use = You can use it for free, Commercial use = Ask me first.
 After 01/01/2028 the license changes to MIT.

 ---

 ### ⭐️ Quick Summary